treerachai/SelfCord/README.md

 ##Usage

-First create a file named `config.json`.
+First, create a file named `config.json`.
 This'll be used to start the bot.

-Put this is the file:
+Put this in the file:
 ```
 {
   "prefix": "s!",